-Our Nominating and Governance Committee aims to assemble a Board that brings to us a variety of perspectives and skills derived from high-quality business and professional experience.
-Directors should possess high personal and professional ethics, integrity and values and be committed to representing the best interests of our stockholders.
+Our Nominating and Governance Committee aims to assemble a Board that brings together a variety of perspectives and skills derived from high quality business and professional experience.
+Directors must possess high ethical standards, integrity and strong values and be committed to representing the best interests of our stockholders.
 The Board is composed of individuals that enhance the gender, age and ethnic diversity of the Board.